Gilligan’s Island Transcript

 HEADHUNTER

-scowls at Gilligan.
+scowls and growls at Gilligan.

 GILLIGAN